Noctua NH-P1 Review (Page 2 of 4)

 There are a total of thirteen fins on the cooler.
 The spacing between the fins is about 10mm with each fin being evenly spaced out from each other.
 This widespread distance between fins is to allow heat convection to be as effective as possible.
 This is also useful for installation as the provided screwdriver can fit with no problem.
 With some quick measurements and calculations, the total surface area of both fins comes out to around 0.61 square meters.
 At a total weight of 1.18kg without a fan, the Noctua NH-P1 is heavy for the weight of a CPU cooler.
 The fins are also quite a lot thicker compared to other air coolers, which can again be attributed to the passive nature of the Noctua NH-P1.
 A heavy cooler will put more stress on the motherboard, but a good installation bracket can help mitigate this issue.
 It should be noted the weight of the cooler is also dependent on the material it is made from.

 When it comes to dimensions, the Noctua NH-P1 has a height of 158mm, width at 154mm, and 152mm depth.
 This is about the same as the NH-D15's 160mm specification, which might make the NH-P1 harder to fit inside smaller form factor cases.
 Six continuous heatpipes can be seen from the base leading up for heat dissipation.
-The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the single array of radiating fins.
 With a total surface area of 0.61 square meters, the NH-P1 should be able to deliver good heat dissipation theoretically, which I will test on the next page.
 This CPU cooler is aligned such that no parts of the cooler will be hanging over the PCI Express slot underneath.
 However, depending on the orientation of mounting, the cooler may hang over the RAM slots.
 It is, however, possible to avoid this if you orient the cooler with the heatpipe bends hanging over the memory area.
 As we have mentioned already, this cooler has full compatibility with the modern Intel LGA115x, LGA1200, and AMD AM4 sockets.

 The photo above shows the bottom of the Noctua NH-P1.
 Here, we can see the configuration of the heatpipes with respect to the base.
 The base is very flat, meaning there should be no problems resting the entire base on top of the processor.
 Other than some marks left by the sticker that came attached to the base, the surface is clean with no abnormalities.
 No thermal paste has been pre-installed on the NH-P1 since Noctua provided their own NT-H2 thermal paste for application.
 The heatsink is made from copper and aluminum.
 The base and heatpipes are made from copper, which is always a solid choice for heat transfer with thermal conductivity of 401 W/mK.
 The heatsink fins utilize aluminum for its build, which is lighter than copper.
 Aluminum fins will generally reduce the weight and thus, reduce the stress on the motherboard.
 Aluminum does have its trade-offs at a thermal conductivity of 237W/mK, which is significantly less than copper.